- When: Wed 7 & Thu 8 November 2018

 The meeting agenda is based on the following principles:

-- Build on our OERu decisions, work done to date and inputs from the 2017 Annual report and evergreen OERu Strategic Plan 2015 – 2017.
+- Build on our OERu decisions, work done to date and inputs from our open online planning.

 - OERu partners have decision-making autonomy regarding the agenda and implementation decisions.

-- Focus on decisions for the 2017 OERu action plan – hence the emphasis on planning the launch of the OERu 1st year of study.
+- Focus on decisions for the 2019 OERu action plan – hence the emphasis on implementing the OERu 1st year of study.

 - Identify strategic issues for the medium and long term – but avoid the temptation of trying to solve all problems at this meeting.